Wikijito7/ECIBot/README.md

 ECIBot is a Discord bot made in Python.
 It's main purpose is to be a custom bot for the ECI Discord server.
 It's main features are:

-* Play music from YouTube.
+* Play music from different services thanks to yt-dlp.
 * Play customs sounds uploaded by the server members.
 * Play custom messages via tts.
 * Generate custom images using Dall-e mini API.